 Like other tools, bots are also not perfect.
 They fail at times to meet the defined goal.
 There are certain queries that bots do not understand.
 The fallback rate captures insights about those scenarios where the bot is not able to understand the user request and provide a relevant solution.

 For example, the number of times both get confused and replies: “Sorry, I don’t understand”.
 It impacts your chatbot performance.
 If a bot cannot handle a conversation and turns to a human too early, it indicates that the bot is failing to meet the goal.
-The higher the fallback rate, the lower will be the user satisfaction, which means you need to put more efforts into training your chatbot
+The higher the fallback rate, the lower will be the user satisfaction, which means you need to put more effort into training your chatbot

 Fallback rate, one of the key chatbot performance metrics, is favorable for businesses using rule-based bots.
 As everything is predefined and structured the conversations do not go haywire while NLP-based bots can be pretty complex and hyper-personalized.

 Chatbot analytics: Customer satisfaction metrics

 Customers are increasingly demanding real time communication.
 Businesses are making customer satisfaction their prime focus.
 If you are implementing a chatbot to deliver excellent customer support, it is important to measure its impact on overall customer satisfaction.

 By using CSAT & NPS surveys, businesses can ask the user to rate the conversation with the chatbot.
 According to Deloitte, “Chatbots can bridge the service and communication gaps between an enterprise and its customers as they are available 24×7 and are data-driven”.

 Here are some key metrics to measure customer satisfaction:

 The chatbot KPI helps to record the percentage of users who return to interact with the chatbot within a specific period of time.
 The more frequently people come back to use your bot, the greater your retention rate.
 In terms of significance, retention rates vary from largely irrelevant to absolutely essential.